HL7/fhircast-docs/docs/specification/STU2.md

 ### Subscription Response
 If the Hub URL supports FHIRcast and is able to handle the subscribe or unsubscribe request, the Hub SHALL respond to a subscription request with an HTTP 202 "Accepted" response to indicate that the request was received and will now be verified by the Hub.
 If using WebSockets and supported by the Hub, the HTTP body of the response SHALL contain a WSS URL as JSON, with an element name of `hub.channel.endpoint`.
 The WebSocket WSS URL SHALL be cryptographically random, unique, and unguessable.
 If using webhooks, the Hub SHOULD perform verification of intent as soon as possible.

 If a Hub finds any errors in the subscription request, an appropriate HTTP error response code (4xx or 5xx) SHALL be returned.
-In the event of an error, the Hub SHOULD return a description of the error in the response body as plain text, to be used by the client developer to understanding the error.
+In the event of an error, the Hub SHOULD return a description of the error in the response body as plain text, to be used by the client developer to understand the error.
 This is not meant to be shown to the end user.
 Hubs MAY decide to reject some subscription requests based on their own policies.

 ### `webhook` vs `websocket`